ShichengDai/5c22-Tasks/Assignment2/README.md

 ---
 ## Credits

-This code was developed for purely academic purposes by XXXX (add github profile name) as part of the module .....
+This code was developed for purely academic purposes by Shicheng Dai as part of the module 5C22 Compuntational Methods

-Resources:
-- XXXX
-- XXX